 We can help with

 One to one advice

-Come to Purple Door to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and what ever you start up question.
-Please check Purple Door for details and times of the Enterprise Clinics.
+Come to the Careers and Employability Centre to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and whatever your start up question.
+Please check the Careers and Employability Service website for details and times of the Enterprise Clinics.